microsoft/semantic-kernel/docs/PROMPT_TEMPLATE_LANGUAGE.md

-Prompts are the inputs or queries that a user or a program gives to an Large Learning Model ([LLM](https://en.wikipedia.org/wiki/Wikipedia:Large_language_models)) AI, in order to elicit a specific response from the model.
+Prompts are the inputs or queries that a user or a program gives to a Large Learning Model ([LLM](https://en.wikipedia.org/wiki/Wikipedia:Large_language_models)) AI, in order to elicit a specific response from the model.

 Prompts can be natural